lliu1871/PhyEd/code.markdown

 </div>

-      <i class="material-icons" style="font-size:50px;color:orange;">wifi_tethering</i>
+<div><i class="material-icons" style="font-size:50px;color:orange;">wifi_tethering</i></div>
-      <p>Bioinformatics: You’ll find this post in your _posts directory.
+Bioinformatics: You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,...You’ll find this post in your _posts directory.
 Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways,...</p>
+You can rebuild the site in many different ways,..

 <div class="container-fluid">
       <i class="material-icons" style="font-size:50px;color:orange;">sort</i>